Jesse Perez Mendez, Ph.D., Dean

 The College of Education is accredited by the Texas Education Agency, the State Board for Educator Certification, and the Council for Accreditation of Educator Preparation.
 Additionally, individual programs hold accreditation specific to their areas of expertise.
 Texas Tech University holds membership in the American Association of Colleges for Teacher Education.
 The teaching certificate earned at Texas Tech is accepted in a majority of the states in the nation through reciprocity agreements.

 Programs in the college are housed in three departments.
 The Department of Teacher Education offers undergraduate programs leading to initial teaching certificates.
-The Department of Educational Psychology and Leadership offers graduate programs in counselor education, educational leadership, educational psychology, and higher education.
-The Department of Curriculum and Instruction offers graduate programs in bilingual education, curriculum studies and teacher education, language literacy, blended/personalized learning, STEM education, and instructional technology.
+The Department of Educational Psychology, Leadership, and Counseling offers graduate programs in counselor education, educational leadership, educational psychology, and higher education.
+The Department of Curriculum and Instruction offers graduate programs in bilingual education, curriculum studies, and teacher education, language literacy, blended/personalized learning, STEM education, and instructional technology.
 The Department of Special Education offers graduate programs in special education.

 The preparation of teachers and the provision of knowledge and skills for educators seeking advanced certificates are important functions of Texas Tech University at both the undergraduate and graduate levels.
 The coordination of the educator certification programs is a responsibility of the College of Education.

 Initial Teaching Certificates

 Students who want to teach will need to receive a “standard” or initial teaching certificate.
 Completing the program requirements in the College of Education leads to this initial certificate when all requirements are completed successfully.